 Pull should be considered when you want to query information when you need it.
 Pulls are great for gathering quotes, plan and group structure, and downloading a full member roster.
 They’re also perfect for displaying statuses for enrollment and evidence of insurability (EOI) statuses to the member.

 When you bring together the possibilities of being able to read and write from a carrier’s system, you can craft an experience for customers that you control and define.

 Imagine being able to show a new hire a status tracker for their coverage at the carrier.
 Also, imagine a broker having peace of mind knowing exactly when open enrollment elections for a group have been accepted and processed.
 These visions can become a reality with the use of APIs.

 At the end of the day, a set of APIs is only a blank canvas of possibilities.
 When you work with Noyo, whether a benefits platform or carrier, we provide a complete API experience for your brokers and members.
 This includes push button group connection setup, member enrollment updates with detailed processing statuses, programmatic auditing (round-trip confirmation), and open enrollment automation.

-Our vision is to bring the modern enrollment experience to the industry through our network of benefits platforms and carriers and our bet is that you’ll need our help to get there in months (not years).
+Our vision is to bring the modern enrollment experience to the industry through our network of benefits platforms and carriers.
 To learn more, reach out for a call — I’d be happy to answer your questions.